assoconnect/php-template/README.md

 * Update the [build.yml](.github/workflows/build.yml) file replacing `your-repo` with the real name of your repo
 * Update the [composer.json](./composer.json) file replacing `your-repo` with the real name of your repo, and the PSR setting.
 Add also a description and some keywords
 * Keep the relevant `phpunit.xml.dist` file and rename it to `phpunit.xml.dist`
-* Add the repository to the [Web Developers Team](https://github.com/orgs/assoconnect/teams/web-developpers/repositories) and make the team admin
+* Add the repository to the [App Developers Team](https://github.com/orgs/assoconnect/teams/app-developpers/repositories) and make the team admin
 * Create a project at [SonarCloud](https://sonarcloud.io/projects/create) under the AssoConnect organization with `assoconnect_your-repo` as key and `your-repo` as display name
 * Don't configure the SonarCloud project as the SonarCloud token is already stored at the organization level at Github
 * Code must be placed in `src`